nrhodes/cs152fa2018/GoogleComputeEngineSetup.md

      http://(cs152 or 127.0.0.1):8888/?token=b085b4e2e8065317e317320533a97193535f64f063f22bba
 ```

 Copy the link, paste it into your browser, and change the hostname (between ```//``` and ```:8888``` to the IP address you saved earlier).
 That should connect to your Jupyter server.
-Bookmark this page so that you don't have to remember (or write down) the IP address.
+If you want to pay extra (approximately 25 cents/day), you can create a static IP address for your instance.
+That way, you can just bookmark the Jupyter URL and not have to re-figure out the IP address each time.

+When you are ready to kill jupyter lab, type ctrl-C, and then respond Y to the prompt.

 ### Stopping your instance